SaumYazdani/Web-ICP3/README.md

-In this ICP I created a website that incoorporates CSS, HTMl, and JS to make a functioning rock paper scissors game with a UI.
+In this ICP I created a website that incorporates CSS, HTMl, and JS to make a functioning rock paper scissors game with a UI.
 Additionally, we were asked to edit a webpage to look like a template provided using CSS, HTMl, and Bootstrap.